bg

 • Are hardware wallets safer than software wallets?

-Yes, hardware wallets are generally safer because they store private keys offline, protecting them from online threats like hacking and malware.
+Yes, hardware wallets are generally safer because they store your private keys offline, protecting them from online threats like hacking and malware.
 Software wallets are connected to the internet, which adds a layer of risk but offers more convenience.

 • Can I recover my crypto if I lose my wallet?

-Yes, if you use a non-custodial wallet.
-During setup, you receive a recovery phrase (or seed phrase).
-You must store this phrase securely offline.
-If you lose your device, you can use this phrase to restore your wallet and funds on a new one.
+Yes, with a non-custodial wallet.
+During setup, you are given a unique recovery phrase (also called a seed phrase).
+If you write this phrase down and store it safely, you can use it to restore access to your funds on a new device if your original one is lost or damaged.

 Our website uses cookies.
 Our Cookie Policy